 Unfortunately, trying to control others by insisting that they behave predictably is unrealistic and results in failed social interactions.

 Other children with these challenges withdraw, avoiding the chaos of social interaction because it is too overwhelming.

 In general, people with social communication disorders display the characteristics in the table below.

 Furthermore, their communications are often scripted or demand-focused, with less of the normal back-and-forth typical of conversations.

-People with social communication disorders benefit from social skills instruction.
-To be effective, this instruction should address the following core skills.
+To be effective, this instruction should address core social skills.